Basic bank accounts in Ireland

 The EBS Money Manager

-The EBS Money Manager is a low-cost current account with no fees for day-to-day banking.
+The EBS Money Manager is a low-cost current account with no day-to-day banking fees and no overdraft facility.

 How do you open a basic bank account?